jeebuscrossaint/mleko-os/README.md

 # choqolah-milk-OS

-*My first delve into operating system development, as I am interested in low level programming.
-Simply made for fun and from :heart: *
+*"My first delve into operating system development, as I am interested in low level programming.
+Simply made for fun and from :heart: "*

 -----